aal80/agentcore-workshops/a2a-with-strands/README.md

-# A2A Multi-Agent Workshop with Strands on AWS Bedrock AgentCore
+# A2A Multi-Agent Workshop with Strands on Amazon Bedrock AgentCore

-This workshop demonstrates how to build, deploy, and connect multiple AI agents using the **Agent-to-Agent (A2A) protocol** on **AWS Bedrock AgentCore**.
+This workshop demonstrates how to build, deploy, and connect multiple AI agents using the **Agent-to-Agent (A2A) protocol** on **Amazon Bedrock AgentCore**.
 Three agents collaborate: a Weather Agent and a Shopping Agent act as specialized sub-agents, while an Orchestrator Agent coordinates them to answer questions like *"Find me running shoes for a marathon in Seattle next week."*

 ## Architecture